Efficient Aggregated Kernel Tests using Incomplete $U$-statistics: Introduction

-\paragraph{Related work: linear-time kernel tests.} Several linear-time kernel tests have been proposed for those three testing frameworks.
-Those include tests using classical linear-time estimators with median bandwidth \citep{gretton2012kernel,liu2016kernelized} or selecting an optimal bandwidth on held-out data to maximize power \citep{gretton2012optimal}, tests using eigenspectrum approximation \citep{gretton2009fast}, tests using post-selection inference for adaptive kernel selection, also using incomplete $U$-statistics \citep{yamada2018post,yamada2019post,lim2019kernel,lim2020more,kubler2020learning,freidling2021post}, tests which use a Nystr\"om approximation of the asymptotic null distribution \citep{zhang2018large,cherfaoui2022discrete}, random Fourier features tests \citep{zhang2018large,zhao2015fastmmd,chwialkowski2015fast}, the current state-of-the-art adaptive tests which use features selected on held-out data to maximize power \citep{jitkrittum2016interpretable,jitkrittum2017adaptive,jitkrittum2017linear}, as well as tests using neural networks to learn a discrepancy \citep{grathwohl2020learning}.
-We also point out the very relevant works of \citet{kubler2022witness} and \citet{huggins2018random} on quadratic-time tests, and of \citet{ho2006two}, \citet{zaremba2013b} and \citet{zhang2018large} on the use of block $U$-statistics which have complexity $\mathcal{O}(N^{1.5})$ for block size $\sqrt{N}$ where $N$ is the sample size.
+\textbf{Related work: efficient kernel tests.} Several linear-time kernel tests have been proposed for those three testing frameworks.
+Those include tests using classical linear-time estimators with median bandwidth \citep{gretton2012kernel,liu2016kernelized} or selecting an optimal bandwidth on held-out data to maximize power \citep{gretton2012optimal}, tests using eigenspectrum approximation \citep{gretton2009fast}, tests using post-selection inference for adaptive kernel selection with incomplete $U$-statistics \citep{yamada2018post,yamada2019post,lim2019kernel,lim2020more,kubler2020learning,freidling2021post}, tests which use a Nystr\"om approximation of the asymptotic null distribution \citep{zhang2018large,cherfaoui2022discrete}, random Fourier features tests \citep{zhang2018large,zhao2015fastmmd,chwialkowski2015fast}, tests based on random feature Stein discrepancies \citep{huggins2018random}, the adaptive tests which use features selected on held-out data to maximize power \citep{jitkrittum2016interpretable,jitkrittum2017adaptive,jitkrittum2017linear}, as well as tests using neural networks to learn a discrepancy \citep{grathwohl2020learning}.
+We also point out the very relevant works of \citet{kubler2022witness} on a quadratic-time test, and of \citet{ho2006two}, \citet{zaremba2013b} and \citet{zhang2018large} on the use of block $U$-statistics with complexity $\mathcal{O}(N^{1.5})$ for block size $\sqrt{N}$ where $N$ is the sample size.